CA GROWN Blog

 How To Make The Best Sweet Potato Casserole with Pecans

-There are a handful of dishes that are synonymous with Thanksgiving and sweet potato casserole is one of them.
-While there are lots of opinions about how to prepare this celebratory side dish we think our version of sweet potato casserole with pecans, rosemary, and brown butter is a superior side dish than others.
+There are a handful of dishes that are synonymous with Thanksgiving – and sweet potato casserole is one of them.
+While there are lots of opinions about how to prepare this celebratory side dish we think our version of sweet potato casserole with pecans, rosemary, and brown butter is superior to others.

 First thing first, what is the correct way to spell sweetpotato?

 According to our friends at California Sweetpotatoes, “sweetpotato” is the correct way because a sweet potato is not a potato at all, but botanically an entirely different vegetable gifted with a totally different set of better-for-you nutrients, amazing taste, and incredible versatility.

 So sweetpotatoes—one word—is not only grammatically correct, but it helps make the distinction.